jval1972/Mars3D/readme.txt

 Fixed some glitches in software rendering regarding voxels and 3d floors.
 Speed optimizations to slope software rendering.
 Small optimizations to software depthbuffer.
 Added r_voxellightmapaccuracy console variable.
 Values are 0, 1 & 2 for low, normal & high accuracy.
 Default is 1.
+Can be set from the Lightmap menu.
 Speed optimization to the software rendering lightmap.
 Speed optimizations to voxel software rendering.